mohammedzee1000/ci-firewall/README.md

-            "name": "common name of node. example -Fedora 31-", "user": "username to ssh into the node with", "address": "The address of the node, like an ip or domain name without port", "port": numeric port of ssh server, optional-defaults to 22, "baseos": "linux|windows|mac",
+            "name": "common name of node. example -Fedora 31-", "user": "username to ssh into the node with", "address": "The address of the node, like an ip or domain name without port", "port": 22, # numeric ssh port.
+Defaults to 22, if not provided "baseos": "linux|windows|mac",
             "arch": "arch of the system eg amd64", "password": "not recommended but you can provide password of target node",